ossec/ossec-docs/blog/posts/2014-05-12-OSSEC-Commercial-Support-Contracts.markdown.rst

 from Trend Micro as of March 2014; however all existing agreements will continue to be fully supported until the end of their respective terms.

-If you are still interested in OSSEC and requrie commercial support, Trend Micro is aware of some 3rd party vendors who may be able to provide some deployment assistance or post-sale support options.
+If you are still interested in OSSEC and require commercial support, Trend Micro is aware of some 3rd party vendors who may be able to provide some deployment assistance or post-sale support options.
 Please note that Trend Micro does not specifically endorse these vendors, but